hippo-yf/bsgenova/README.md

 ## Performance

-*BS-SNV-Caller* implementes parallelism with `multiprocessing`, the default number of processes is 4, at which the acceratation is about 3.8 times than single-process run.
+*BS-SNV-Caller* implementes parallelism with `multiprocessing`, the default number of processes is 4, at which the acceratation is about 3.8 times faster than single-process run.

 By maintaining a pool in memory, the maximum memory usage can be limited by parameter `--pool-upper-num`.
 The maxumun lines/sites is  `num-process` $\times$ `pool-upper-num` $\times$ `batch-size`.
 With defaults: `--pool-upper-num 30`, `--num-process 4`, and `--batch-size 100000`  the memory usage is ~1GB.